msf4-0/ERPNext-Frepple-Integration/README.md

 ## [Frepple](https://github.com/frePPLe/frepple) integration for [Frappe web framework](https://github.com/frappe/frappe)
 Frepple Custom App built based on Frepple Advance Planning and Scheduling software.
-It was built to integrate with ERPNext.
+It was built to integrate with ERPNext, act as a connector that allow bidirectional data transfer between Frepple and ERPNext.
+It also used to map the data type between frepple and ERPNext since both software do not use the same data structure and format.

 ## Prerequisite
 1. Installed the Frepple and successfully launched it on the localhost.